Throvn/desktop.js/README.md

 We translate your JSX into native draw calls, ensuring platform independent results.

-Also, to decrease bundle size, we don't rely on heavy runtimes like node, deno or bun but instead use QuickJS.
+Also, to decrease bundle size, we don't rely on heavy runtimes like node, deno or bun but instead use [Txiki.js](https://github.com/saghul/txiki.js).
-This comes with its own list of pros and cons but as development progresses, we plan on getting more and more [WinterTC](https://min-common-api.proposal.wintertc.org/) compliant.

-Since there is a 90% chance that the app you have in mind is a CRUD app anyway, you can already give it a try.
+This comes with its own list of pros and cons but there is a 90% chance that the app you have in mind is a CRUD app anyway, you can already give it a try.

-The plan is to start with exceptionally well filesystem support and a feature complete `fetch()` implementation.
-From there on we would like to focus on process interaction (spawning other programs, etc).
+Not having to worry about JS Engine features is a huge relief and [txiki.js](https://github.com/saghul/txiki.js) covers the most essential features already.
 If you have a function which is keeping you from using Desktop.js, let me know by opening an issue.
 If you have the ability to solve it, even better, as contributions are very welcome!

 ## Documentation